Saturday, October 5, 2024

 Then I think-- could I have done better as a wife?
 Should I have sort of chained him to the house so he cannot smoke outside?
 Should I have eagle-watched him and forsaken my other duties as wife and mother?
 Well, I think, maybe yes.
 But what would the ending look like?
 Will I gain back the lost Rhoneil that I loved in my youth?
 Will I gain back the happy-go-lucky father of my children who was always planning out a trip to the resto or the outdoors, even when we could not afford it?

 Papa is like that too.
 He does what he thinks is best for him.
 Like Rhoneil, he has lived his life on his own terms.
 Those who love him may not be able to understand and take the ride, but when you come to think of it, they lived their lives the best way they know how.
-In a sense, they are happy to do the things they do.
-And at the end of the day, we just need to accept them, as He has accepted and embraced all of us sinners when He died on the cross.
+In a sense, they were happy to have done the things they did.
+And at the end of the day, we just needed to accept them, as He has accepted and embraced all of us sinners when He died on the cross.

 I still grieve for my husband, maybe like no one in the family can, but I look up to Him who loves me and feel a certain kind of calmness.